rodrigogalura/tuner/docs/advanced-features/expanding.md

 ### 🔗 Using Aliases with Field Projection

-When expanding relationships, you can define an alias to reference the expanded entity more concisely in your query parameters—especially useful for projecting specific fields within that relationship.
+When expanding relationships, you can define an alias to reference the expanded entity more concisely in your query parameters—especially useful for projecting specific columns within that relationship.

-For example, to expand the phone relationship of users and project only selected fields, use:
+For example, to expand the phone relationship of users and project only selected columns, use:

 <div style="display: flex; gap: 2rem; align-items: flex-start;" class="req-res">

 <div style="flex: 1;" class="highlight">
 <strong>Request</strong>

-<pre class="highlight"><code>GET /api/users?expand[phone]=p&p_fields=id,number</code></pre>
+<pre class="highlight"><code>GET /api/users?expand[phone]=p&p_columns=id,number</code></pre>

-<sup>Where <ins>phone</ins> is the relationship, <ins>p</ins> is the alias, and <ins>p_fields</ins> specifies which fields of phone to include.</sup>
+<sup>Where <ins>phone</ins> is the relationship, <ins>p</ins> is the alias, and <ins>p_columns</ins> specifies which columns of phone to include.</sup>

 ---